-- 1. PCI-50sABC must always use four (4) N-LA-ABC nozzles. - 2.
-PCI-50sBC must always use four (4) N-LA-BC nozzles. - 3.
+- 1. These limitations apply to PCI-70ABC using eight nozzles (2 N-SCR, 2 N-PLU, and 4 N-OTF). - 2.
 System piping must be balanced.
 Balanced piping is that in which the difference between the shortest actual pipe length from T1 to nozzle and the longest actual pipe length from T1 to nozzle does not exceed 10% of the longest actual pipe length from T1 to nozzle.
 T2 to nozzle on the same branch must not exceed 10% of each other.
-The number and type of fittings from all last tee to nozzle sections must be equal. - 4.
-A Main/Reserve Swing Check Valve, Part No. 417788, may be located between the cylinder and T1. - 5.
-Minimum requirements for piping and fittings do not apply to systems protecting hazards with no splashable hazard.
-A splashable hazard exists where liquid fuel in depth greater than 1/4 in. is present.
+The number and type of fittings for all last tee to nozzle sections must be equal - A Main/Reserve Swing Check Valve, Part No. 417788, may be located between the cylinder and T1.